 - Arson accounts for many fires and has increased steadily over the past decade or more.
 Although fire sprinklers cannot prevent arson as such they will minimise the damage caused.

 - By reducing injuries to persons involved in the fire the cost to the National Health and Social Services will be considerably reduced.
-Fire injuries are probably to most difficult to treat and result in the longest time off work, if indeed a return is possible.
-Although external burns are the most obvious injuries, it is lung damage from hot smoke and fumes which is often the most incapacitating injury and which may well prevent a return to work ever being possible.
+Fire injuries are probably the most difficult to treat and result in the longest time off work, if indeed a return is possible.
+Although external burns are the most obvious injuries, it is lung damage from hot smoke and fumes which is often the most incapacitating injury and which may well prevent a return to work.

 Finally a few facts